-Pyrolysis Process for Efficient Tire Decomposition
+Pyrolysis Processes for End-of-Life Tire Recovery

 Tire pyrolysis presents significant engineering challenges, with reaction temperatures ranging from 400-700°C needed to break down complex polymer networks into valuable compounds.
 Current industrial processes achieve only 40-45% oil yield efficiency, while generating substantial emissions and requiring energy-intensive preprocessing of whole tires into manageable fragments.